Amanda Knox returns home after four years

 An Italian appeals court on Monday overturned Knox’s murder conviction in the 2007 death of her roommate, British student Meredith Kercher.
 Knox initially was sentenced to 26 years in prison.

-Knox's mother and stepfather, Edda and Chris Mellas, also thanked those who have supported their family, as well as the Italian attorneys who fought on her behalf.
+Knox’s mother and stepfather, Edda and Curt Mellas, also thanked those who have supported their family, as well as the Italian attorneys who fought on her behalf.

 “Meredith was Amanda’s friend,” said Philadelphia attorney Theodore Simon, who spoke at the news conference.
 Knox wants the Kercher family to be remembered, Simon said as Knox nodded and appeared to fight tears.